isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: allow-query-cache
    :tags: query
-   :short: Specifies which hosts (an IP address list) can access this servers cache and thus effectively controls recursion.
+   :short: Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion.

-   Defines an :term:`address_match_list` of IP address(es) which are allowed to issue queries that access the local cache - without access to the local cache recursive queries are effectively useless so, in effect, this statement (or its default) controls recursive behavior.
-This statements's default setting depends on:
+   Defines an :term:`address_match_list` of IP address(es) which are allowed to issue queries that access the local cache.
+Without access to the local cache recursive queries are effectively useless so, in effect, this statement (or its default) controls recursive behavior.
+This statement's default setting depends on:

    1. If :namedconf:ref:`recursion no; <recursion>` present, defaults to